Kashmir: Geography

 The Kashmir region lies between latitudes 32° and 36° N, and longitudes 74° and 80° E. It has an area of 68000 mi2.
 It is bordered to the north and east by China (Xinjiang and Tibet), to the northwest by Afghanistan (Wakhan Corridor), to the west by Pakistan (Khyber Pakhtunkhwa and Punjab) and to the south by India (Himachal Pradesh and Punjab).

 The topography of Kashmir is mostly mountainous.
 It is traversed mainly by the Western Himalayas.
 The Himalayas terminate in the western boundary of Kashmir at Nanga Parbat.
-Kashmir is traversed by three rivers namely Indus, Jehlum and Chenab.
+Kashmir is traversed by three rivers namely Indus, Jhelum and Chenab.
 These river basins divide the region into three valleys separated by high mountain ranges.
 The Indus valley forms the north and north-eastern portion of the region which include bare and desolate areas of Baltistan and Ladakh.
 The upper portion of the Jhelum valley forms the proper Vale of Kashmir surrounded by high mountain ranges.
 The Chenab valley forms the southern portion of the Kashmir region with its denuded hills towards the south.
 It includes almost all of the Jammu region.
 High altitude lakes are frequent at high elevations.
 Lower down in the Vale of Kashmir there are many freshwater lakes and large areas of swamplands which include Wular Lake, Dal Lake and Hokersar near Srinagar.

 To the north and northeast, beyond the Great Himalayas, the region is traversed by the Karakoram mountains.
 To the northwest lies the Hindu Kush mountain range.
 The upper Indus River separates the Himalayas from the Karakoram.
 The Karakoram is the most heavily glaciated part of the world outside the polar regions.
 The Siachen Glacier at 76 km and the Biafo Glacier at 63 km rank as the world's second and third longest glaciers outside the polar regions.
 Karakoram has four eight-thousander mountain peaks with K2, the second highest peak in the world at 8611 m.